piclas-framework/reggie2.0/README.md

 where "DG\_Solution" corresponds to the dataset name in *h5diff_file* and "Field1" to the dataset in *h5diff_reference_file*.

 ### Compare variables
-This option allows for comparison of a single column of the selected dataset to avoid unnecessary comparisons.
+This option allows for comparison of a single column of the selected dataset to avoid unnecessary computation.
 Simply provide the name of the attribute of the hdf5 file, which contains all names of the different columns in the dataset and additionally the name of the column, which should be compared.

-For example
+Template for copying to **analyze.ini**
 ```
+! hdf5 diff
+h5diff_file             = sphere_PartStateBoundary_000.00000010000000000.h5
+h5diff_reference_file   = sphere_PartStateBoundary_000.00000010000000000_ref.h5
+h5diff_data_set         = PartData
+h5diff_tolerance_value  = 1.0e-2
+h5diff_tolerance_type   = relative
 h5diff_var_attribute    = VarNamesSurface
 h5diff_var_name         = Spec001_ImpactNumber
 ```

 # vtudiff

-* Compares the point and cell data arrays of two .vtu files for each array element-by-element either with an absolute and/or relative difference (depending on which tolerance values are given).
+* Compares the point and cell data arrays of two .vtu files for each array element-by-element either with an absolute and/or relative difference (depending on which tolerance values are given - if no tolerance is given both default values are used).
 * Requires vtk for reading-in data to python.

   [https://pypi.org/project/vtk/](https://pypi.org/project/vtk/)